Tx-ID/ct-antlr/README.md

 # ct-antlr

-Will convert grammar from `SimpleLISP.g4` file to minimalist LISP.
+Will convert grammar from `JakselLISP.g4` file to LISP.
+JakselLISP is a reduced LISP that only does arithmetic.

 Input examples:
 > `jadi plis buka plis tambah plis buka plis kurang 70 69 plis tutup 1337 plis tutup`